iambrj/notes/logic-programming-foundations.md

   2. Constants in L are assigned to themselves in U_L.
   3. If f is a n-ary function symbol in L, then the mapping from (U_L)^n into U_L defined by (t1...tn) -> f(t1...tn) is assigned to f.
+- An ***Herbrand Interpretation*** is any interpretation whose pre-interpretation is the Herbrand pre-interpretation.
 - Every Herbrand Interpretation is identified by a subset of the Herbrand base.
 - If S is any set of closed formulas of first order language L, an Herbrand model for S is an Herbrand interpretation for L which is a model for S.